Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Proof of Claim

-From abvoe expressions, we can see that both updates are equivalent at the first iteration since $\vmu_1 = \vA_1 \vm_1$.
+From above expressions, we can see that both updates are equivalent at the first iteration since $\vmu_1 = \vA_1 \vm_1 + \vc$.
 Similarly, we can show that both updates are equivalent at every iteration by induction.

 Thus, we can see that full-matrix square-root-free method is affine invariance.
-For a diagonal square-root-free method, it only preserves a diagonal invariance.
-Likewise, we can show the update is affine invariance in a scaled case when using our empirical Fisher.
+For a diagonal square-root-free method, it only preserves a reparametrization invariance with $\vA$ being diagonal.
+Likewise, we can show that the update is affine invariance in a scaled case when using our empirical Fisher.